Course Outline

 Placements will give students the opportunity to be orientated to clinical practice and different workplace settings and roles, and apply knowledge and skills they have learnt so far with clients under supervision of a physiotherapist and suitably qualified health professional.

-The placement assessment will provide students with feedback from their clinical educator on their performance and give guidance for how they can improve their clinical knowledge/skills.
-The clinical experience log and reflective survey will also support learning and guide placement allocation and preparation for future placements.
+Assessments will provide students with feedback from their clinical educator on their performance and give guidance for how they can improve their clinical knowledge/skills.
+The placement workbook activities, including the clinical experience log and reflective survey also support student learning and guide placement allocation and preparation for future placements.

 Product: Placement performance